Skip to primary navigation Skip to content Skip to footer

 The skeleton of a Harbor Seal

 Like other marine mammals, seals breathe air, but spend most of their time in the water.
 Unlike dolphins, whales, or manatees however, seals are able to come up on land.
 In fact, they do so regularly to rest, sunbathe, and avoid predators.
-A colony of seals perched on one of Maine’s numerous rocky ledges is the most common way summer boaters get to see these adorable creatures.
+A colony of seals perched on one of Maine’s numerous rocky ledges is the most common way to view them.
 Seals eat a wide variety of fish, crustaceans, and shellfish as their primary foods, but have also been known to eat seabirds and other marine mammals on rare occasions.
-They are members of the order carnivora just like cats and dogs, and people are often surprised by how closely their skeletons resemble these distant cousins, since much of their limb bones are hidden inside their blubbery bodies.
-Their closest relatives within carnivora are the mustelids (aka weasel family) such as otters, minks, ferrets, and skunks.
+Just like cats and dogs, they are members of the order carnivora, and people are often surprised by how closely their skeletons resemble these distant cousins (since most of their limb bones are hidden inside their blubbery bodies).
+Their closest relatives within carnivora are the mustelids, such as weasels, otters, minks, ferrets, and skunks.

 Harbor seal juvenile close up - note dog like face